allhandsactive/site/about.md

 routing, app development, carpentry, machining, Arduino and embedded systems programming.
 Our goal is to make technology and fabrication as fun and empowering as playing with Legos.
-We put diverse skills and equipment under one roof to accomodate the unanticipated needs of creative and innovative projects.
+We put diverse skills and equipment under one roof to accommodate the unanticipated needs of creative and innovative projects.

 We believe that **if you can't fix it, you don't own it**.
 At AHA! you can take apart the things you take for granted: learn how they work and how to adapt